Dave Erickson

-Dave Erickson is an American television writer and producer best known for co-creating Fear the Walking Dead with Robert Kirkman, for which he was showrunner until the end of the third season; he stepped down in order to make more shows for AMC.
+David C. Erickson is an American television writer and producer best known for co-creating Fear the Walking Dead with Robert Kirkman, for which he was showrunner until the end of the third season; he stepped down in order to make more shows for AMC.
 He also created the television series Canterbury's Law, and wrote and produced for television series Sons of Anarchy and Low Winter Sun.
 He most recently signed an overall deal with MRC.